Did Your Toilet Tank Run Dry? Learn How to Fix It Quickly

 Fill Valve Inspection

-• Locate the fill valve: It’s usually on the left side of the tank.
+• Locate the fill valve: Usually situated on the left side of the tank.

-• Look for debris: Debris can clog the valve and halt water flow.
+• Look for debris: Any debris can obstruct the valve and hinder water flow.

-• Clean out any blockage: Use a brush or cloth to clear away buildup.
+• Clean any blockage: Use a brush or cloth to eliminate any buildup causing the obstruction.

 Adjusting the Float

-• Identify float type: Some toilets have a ball float attached to an arm, while others have a cup-style float that moves up and down along the fill valve shaft.
+• Identify float type: Toilets may have a ball float on an arm or a cup-style float that moves along the fill valve shaft.

-• If water isn’t filling properly, gently bend the float arm upward to raise the water level.
+• If water isn’t filling adequately, gently bend the float arm upward to raise the water level.

-• Ensure there’s no contact between the float ball and tank walls, as it may restrict movement.
+• Ensure the float ball doesn’t touch the tank walls, as this may impede its movement.

-• Locate the adjustment screw or clip on top of the fill valve.
+• Locate the adjustment screw or clip on the fill valve’s top.

-• Turn the screw clockwise or slide the clip upward to raise water level.
+• Turn the screw clockwise or slide the clip upward to elevate the water level.

 Float Ball Checks